frameland/coding_challenge_condignum/README.md

 * I used create-react-app to bootstrap the project.
 * Libraries used: react-router and tailwind
 * Date/time format is ISO 8601
-* The answers of the user are saved a a 2D array of bool.
-It was the simplest structure for solving this problem, however this makes it not very robust to change.
+* The answers of the user are saved a a 2D array of booleans.
+It was the simplest way for solving the problem, however this makes it not very robust to change.
 E.g: Changing order/inserting new question would invalidate the saved data.
 * Although the QuestionView and QuestionReadView are similar, I kept them separate intentionally as this makes them more flexible for future updates.

 ## Duration for completetion